 Can Quitting Drinking Reduce Diarrhea Over Time?

 The short answer is, yes.
-While it’s possible to experience diarrhea as a withdrawal side effect when you first stop drinking, over time these symptoms will go away.
-With time away from alcohol, your gut has the chance to recover its normal functioning and inflammation dissipates.
+While it’s possible to experience diarrhea as a withdrawal side effect when you first stop drinking, these symptoms go away with time. rWhen you cut back, your gut has the chance to recover its normal functioning and inflammation dissipates.
 This means that you will likely experience less overall diarrhea and other GI-related issues, such as nausea.
 In fact, sobriety can boost your overall immune system so you’re also less likely to catch a stomach bug, and if you did, you’d be able to recover more quickly.

 If you experience alcohol-induced diarrhea, you are not alone and you deserve relief.
 Healing is within reach, and clinicians such as myself are here to help you explore how drinking less can lead to greater health and happiness.